·5 min read

 There's no single right answer across genres, but the rough working ranges are:

-- Above 12 dB — under-mastered.
-It'll sound small and flat next to commercial releases.
+Above ~12 dBUnder-masteredSmall and flat next to commercial releases

-The point isn't to hit a target number — it's to use where you land to judge whether you've crushed the track or haven't finished mastering it.
+The point isn't to hit a target number — it's to use where you land as a clue: have you crushed the track, or not finished mastering it?
+A sparse ballad and a dense EDM drop will sit in different places, and that's fine.

 Why it collapses on AI music

 AI-generated tracks often come out already heavily compressed.
-Rather than each instrument having distinct dynamics like a human recording, the whole thing arrives somewhat flattened.
+Instead of each instrument having distinct dynamics like a careful human recording, the whole mix arrives somewhat flattened — that's just how these models tend to render a full arrangement.

 The most common misconception: "louder is better"